ApeXPloit-Studios/RepoRocket/README.md

 ## Features
 - **Search GitHub Repositories**: Easily search for GitHub repositories directly from the application.
 - **Download and Manage Apps**: Download and manage GitHub applications with a user-friendly interface.
-- **Steam Cloud Integration**: Sync save files with Steam Cloud for seamless data backup and synchronization.
 - **Cross-Platform Support**: Available for both Windows and Linux.

 ## Setup